We’re interested in hearing from freelance and short-term contract associates with a background in:

 We’re generous with allowances for the things that make work easier: data plans, laptops, equipment for home working and a steady supply of ice cream and cake for the office.

 What we value

 Communication is crucial to the smooth running of the company, and we value communication skills above all – being able to share constructive feedback with colleagues over chat or email, or clearly explain your thinking to a client on a call or in a meeting.

-We support and encourage learning and our people regularly volunteer their time and experience to good causes, including working on open source projects or coaching people in digital skills.
+We support and encourage learning.
+Our people regularly volunteer their time and experience to good causes, including working on open-source projects or coaching people in digital skills.